schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

   - Terraform
 ---

-One important task of managing [Azure Virtual Desktop (AVD)](https://azure.microsoft.com/en-us/services/virtual-desktop/) is keeping it up-to-date.
-One of many strategies is to periodically build a "golden" image and re-redeploy AVD session host VMs using the new image.
-In this post, I'll demonstrate using [Packer](https://www.packer.io/) and [GitHub Actions](https://github.com/features/actions) to automatically build up-to-date images and push them to Azure.
+One aspect of managing [Azure Virtual Desktop (AVD)](https://azure.microsoft.com/en-us/services/virtual-desktop/) is keeping it up-to-date.
+One strategy is periodically building a "golden" image and re-deploying AVD session host VMs using the updated version.
+In this post, I'll demonstrate using [Packer](https://www.packer.io/) and [GitHub Actions](https://github.com/features/actions) to build images and push them to Azure.

 ```powershell
 Get-AzVMImage `